 The University’s carbon footprint is determined annually by the Clean Air-Cool Planet (CA-CP) team of the Green Campus Enterprise.
-Students in the enterprise, begun in 2008, use a CA-CP carbon calculator to develop the inventory, which follows the reporting guidelines of the American College and University Presidents Climate Commitment.
+Students in the enterprise, begun in 2008, use a CA-CP carbon calculator to develop the inventory, following the reporting guidelines of the American College and University Presidents Climate Commitment.
 The students refine their data-collection methods every year.
-The carbon inventory includes not only electricity and fuel used by our buildings, but also the motor fleet, air travel, rental car travel, personal travel, refrigerants, and chemicals.
+The carbon inventory includes electricity and fuel used by our buildings, and the motor fleet, air travel, rental car travel, personal travel, refrigerants, and chemicals.

 Reducing Our Carbon Footprint

 50 percent of Michigan Tech's electricity is wind-powered—saving $3.6 million over the life of our current contract.

 Other things Michigan Tech does: